Monroe Drug & Alcohol Rehab, Detox & Treatment Resources

 In the heart of Louisiana, Monroe offers lots of access to the state’s natural beauty.
 The city lies on the Quachita River, and the Bayou DeSiard runs through the eastern part of the city, providing homes for wetland plants and animals.
 People who love boating, fishing, kayaking and rowing can find plenty of things to do in the area.
 Monroe includes many parks within its boundaries, offering residents lots of green spaces for recreational activities.

 However, Monroe also hosts less-than-wholesome kinds of recreational activities.
 As is the case in the rest of Louisiana, substance abuse is an increasing problem.
 The rate of illicit drug use is higher than it is in the rest of the United States.
-Heavy lalcohol use is also higher than it is in the rest of the country.
+Heavy alcohol use is also higher than it is in the rest of the country.
 The Gulf of Mexico is an important trading hub that lets goods from all over the world into America; unfortunately, it also serves as an access point for illegal substances that make their way into the rest of the state.
 Individuals struggling with this addiction need to be taken to the nearest Monroe drug rehab center.

 But despite the rates of misuse, there’s some good news.
 Around 14,000 people per year receive treatment for substance misuse in the state, which means that people are seeking help at different Monroe drug treatment facilities and recovering.
 If you struggle with alcohol dependency, you can also take advantage of the programs and resources available at Monroe alcohol treatment facilities.
-This guide will help you familiarize yourself with the various options available in the Monroe area.

 Finding Help & Recovery in Monroe, LA